A symbol of the city's culture and history

 Alabaster working continues to flourish in Tuscany, especially around the Val di Cecina.
-"Alabaster" is an Egyptian term that probably comes from the city Alabastron, a place where in ancient times jars and amphorae intended for storing perfumes were made.
+"Alabaster" is a term of Egyptian origin that probably derives from the city Alabastron, a place where in ancient times jars and amphorae intended for storing perfumes were made.

 Chalky alabaster, the kind that is worked in Volterra and in particular the kind quarried from the subsoil of Castellina Marittima, was formed in the Miocene period as a result of a process of sedimentation and concentration of calcium sulfate contained in sea water.

 It is a malleable stone whose processing, thanks to its particular softness, is extremely easier than that of marble and is therefore suitable for reproducing on a small scale certain richly detailed ornamental motifs and for portraying in detail the human face, according to the aesthetic canons that dominated the directions of classical art.

 More than 2,000 years have passed since the Etruscans first began carving alabaster, but it is still crafted today in the hilltop town of Volterra.
 Although it no longer represents a significant part of the local economy, it is nonetheless a fundamental part of the town’s culture.